Brookfield Asset Management Inc – Consensus Indicates Potential 23.9% Upside

-Brookfield Asset Management Inc found using ticker (BAM) now have 11 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 46 and 34 calculating the average target price we see 41.82.
-With the stocks previous close at 33.76 this is indicating there is a potential upside of 23.9%.
-The day 50 moving average is 33.63 and the 200 day moving average is 33.17.
-The market cap for the company is $53,577m.
+Brookfield Asset Management Inc found using ticker (BAM) now have 11 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 46 and 34 with the average target price sitting at 41.82.
+Now with the previous closing price of 33.74 this now indicates there is a potential upside of 23.9%.
+The 50 day moving average now sits at 33.57 and the 200 moving average now moves to 33.3.
+The company has a market cap of $53,056m.
 You can visit the company’s website by visiting: http://www.brookfield.com

 Brookfield Asset Management is a leading global alternative asset manager and one of the largest investors in real assets.
 Our investment focus is on real estate, renewable power, infrastructure and private equity assets.
 Our objective is to generate attractive long-term risk-adjusted returns for the benefit of our clients and shareholders.
 We manage a range of public and private investment products and services for institutional and retail clients.
 We earn asset management income for doing so and align our interests with our clients by investing alongside them.
 We have an exceptionally strong balance sheet, with over $30 billion of capital invested, primarily in our four listed partnerships: Brookfield Property Partners, Brookfield Infrastructure Partners, Brookfield Renewable Partners and Brookfield Business Partners.
 This access to large-scale capital enables us to make investments in sizeable, premier assets across geographies and asset classes that few managers are able to do.
 We create value for BAM shareholders in the following ways: As an asset manager Â by investing both our own capital and that of our investors Â this enables us to increase the scale of our operations, and enhances our financial returns through base management fees and performance-based income; as an investor and capital allocator Â we strive to invest at attractive valuations, particularly in value-oriented situations that create opportunities for superior valuation gains and cash flow returns, or by monetizing assets at appropriate times to realize value; and as an owner-operator Â we constantly work to increase the value of the assets within our operating businesses and the cash flows they produce through our operating expertise, development capabilities and effective financing.